 The goal of the Emergency Medicine Residency is to train emergency physicians who are professional, compassionate, clinically proficient, patient-centered and evidence-based in their approach.
 We aspire to prepare you to become a leader in your chosen community, wherever you choose to live and serve.

-Our residency was approved in 1999.
+We began training our first resident in 2000.
 Since that time, we have actively pursued applicants who strive to contribute to emergency medicine beyond their clinical responsibilities.

 Our graduates have gone on to be leaders in both academic and community emergency medicine.
 Several have gone on to pursue fellowships in emergency medicine, such as simulation, ultrasound and international emergency medicine.
 Our graduates have also become leaders in the community, and many of them have served or are currently serving as chiefs of a community emergency department.